uPortal-Attic/uportal-app-framework/docs/glossary.md

 Application Framework implementing portal home page functionality.
-For example, uPortal-home implements user experiences of a customized and personalized portal home page, a searchable and browseable directory of apps, notifications, and announcements.
+For example, uPortal-home implements user experiences of a customized and personalized portal home page, a searchable and browseable directory of apps, and notifications.

-uPortal-home is intended as the application linked from applications written in the uPortal Application Framework, to fulfill portal-wide home page, search, notifications, and announcements needs.
+uPortal-home is intended as the application linked from applications written in the uPortal Application Framework, to fulfill portal-wide home page, search, and notification needs.

 Like uPortal Application Framework, `uPortal-home` is an open source software product incubating in Apereo in the context of the uPortal escosystem.